Offer and acceptance: Death of offeror

 Generally death (or incapacity) of the offeror terminates the offer.
 This does not apply to option contracts, in which the there's a possibility in which the next of kin or an assigned friend of the offeror can take his or her place after death.

 The offer cannot be accepted if the offeree knows of the death of the offeror.
 In cases where the offeree accepts in ignorance of the death, the contract may still be valid, although this proposition depends on the nature of the offer.
 If the contract involves some characteristic personal to the offeror, the offer is destroyed by the death.

 Time of contract formation

 A contract will be formed (assuming the other requirements for a legally binding contract are met) when the parties give objective manifestation of an intent to form the contract.

 Because offer and acceptance are necessarily intertwined, in California (US), offer and acceptance are analyzed together as subelements of a single element, known either as consent of the parties or mutual assent.
+Under the Uniform Commercial Code, offer and acceptance are not essential, and the timing of contract formation need not be clear for a contract to exist.
+Scholars have pointed out that many contracts are not in fact formed by offer and acceptance, and they have critiqued and reanalyzed the doctrine.